 Is Amazon Getting Closer to Ripple?

-Amazon Pay’s newfound partnership with WorldPay has got Ripple fans and the XRP Army excited in anticipation that Amazon is getting closer to implementing Ripple.
+Amazon Pay’s newfound partnership with WorldPay has got Ripple fans and the XRP Army excited in anticipation that Amazon is getting closer to implementing Ripple (XRP).
 This is because WorldPay was recently bought out by the US fintech company, Fidelity National Information Services Inc. (FIS), who are also a partner of Ripple.

 Therefore, since FIS was already partnered with Ripple before acquiring WorldPay, now that WorldPay is partnering with Amazon Pay, it logically seems to be an indirect step of Amazon towards Ripple.